nxt-insurance/nxt_pipeline/README.md

 ### Step resolvers

-NxtPipeline is using so called step_resolvers to find the constructor for a given step by the arguments passed in.
+NxtPipeline is using so called constructor_resolvers to find the constructor for a given step by the arguments passed in.
 You can also use this if you are not fine with resolving the constructor from the step argument.
-Check out the `nxt_pipeline/spec/step_resolver_spec.rb` for examples how you can implement your own step_resolvers.
+Check out the `nxt_pipeline/spec/constructor_resolver_spec.rb` for examples how you can implement your own constructor_resolvers.

 ## Topics